cyrilis/epub-gen/README.md

 ## Usage

-Firstly, make sure you have `zip` installed. then cd to your project dir, run:
+First, make sure you have `zip` installed. then cd to your project dir, run:

 	npm install epub-gen

-put this in your code:
+Put this in your code:

 ```javascript
     var Epub = require("epub-gen")